TRACK: RURAL AMERICA

 Speaker will discuss a railroad perspective on the demand for rail services and where agricultural commodities, fertilizer, ethanol, coal for rural electric utilities, oil, and intermodal fit into their future plans.

-Speaker: John T. Grey, Senior Vice President, Policy and Economics, Association of American Railroads
+Speaker: John T. Gray, Senior Vice President, Policy and Economics, Association of American Railroads

 The Logistics and Dynamics of U.S. Barge Transportation